x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/address-book-policies/assign-an-address-book-policy-to-mail-users.md

 6. Click **Save**.

-### Use the Shell to assign an ABP to mailbox users
+### Use Exchange Online PowerShell to assign an ABP to mailbox users
 <a name="UseShell"> </a>

 This example assigns the ABP All Fabrikam to the existing mailbox user joe@fabrikam.com.